 Consider tennis, which if thought of in a certain way, is the sport most like boxing.
 Tennis and boxing are both one-on-one competitions, where the object is to maneuver the opponent into a weaker position thus making it possible to score.
 Both activities require lightning fast reflexes, intense concentration, and the ability to move around quickly.

 Although there are similarities, there are differences.
 Tennis players hit balls, boxers hit each other, and of course there are many other differences between the two, but none so glaring as what happens outside the court and ring.
 That's where the real difference is, the difference that makes one a sport and the other something else.

-The biggest contrast is the way the participants are paid.
-In tennis, the tournament's winner gets the most money, pure and simple, just as it should be.
+The biggest contrast is in the way the participants are paid.
+In tennis the tournament's winner gets the most money, pure and simple, just as it should be.
 In boxing - win, lose, or draw - the participants are paid an amount based on an agreement that was negotiated before the event.
 As far as compensation is concerned, the outcome of the match doesn't matter.
-Remember, this is America, the land of corporations - the most important goal in any contest is to be paid the most.
-How can anyone take a sport seriously when its most important outcome is predetermined?
+Remember, this is America, the land of corporations - the most important goal in any endeavor is to be paid the most.
+How can anyone take a "sport" seriously when its most important outcome is predetermined?

 Yes, it is true that boxers are motivated to do well.
 Winning increases their market value, helping them to negotiate a bigger cut for their next fight.
 But I don't care.
 It's the match I'm watching tonight that matters to me, not an event that might happen in six months.

 The fact that the outcome of a boxing event is irrelevant is reason enough to disqualify it as a sport, but there's more, another huge discrepancy between whatever boxing is and the real thing.